shaunxwang/mysite/content/home/experience.md

   date_start = "2011-01-01"
   date_end = "2014-04-01"
   description = """
-  * Assist customers and businesses with banking inquries and needs over-the-counter
+  * Assist customers and businesses with banking inquires and needs over-the-counter
   * Purchase and sell 30+ foreign currencies to travelers in Sydney International Airport
   * Cross-sell travel cards and travel insurance policies
   * Uphold and represent bank's standards of customer care and service excellence